garrydu/esp32/README.md

 # esp32 projects

 Including seperate projects in each sub folders.
+Check each folder for details.